 *** Please note, the cover sheet, signature page, checklist for research, and final checklist are included within the appropriate Form C proposal by clicking on a link below.

 C-3, Full review

 (checklist to assist with your application being processed with minimal corrections)

 The final checklist is a tool to help you determine that you have met all the requirements for the IRB proposal process, it is included within the proposal form.
 Failure to meet the checklist requirements will result in your proposal being delayed.

 The standard expectation is that all participants will sign a document containing all the elements of informed consent.
 The informed consent process gives potential participants a description of the study that is clear and complete enough for the individual to judge whether she or he wants to participate.
 The consent form should provide readily understandable information.
 Some or all of the elements of consent, including signatures, may be waived under certain circumstances.

 At the conclusion of the study, the consent forms need to be kept in a secure location for seven years.

 The debriefing process is a critical aspect of data collection.
-Its purpose is to provide a description of the study that is educational, and thus, informative.
+Its purpose is to provide a description of the study that is educational and thus informative.
 It also serves as an opportunity to thank participants for their assistance with the research, and provides them with another opportunity to ask any questions they may have about the research.
-At the same time, it needs to satisfy the ethical concerns of the Albion College's Institutional Review Board.
+At the same time, it needs to satisfy the ethical concerns of Albion College's Institutional Review Board.
 A good general guide is to keep in mind both its educational and ethical functions.

 Inform participants that if they would like any information about the results of the study once it is completed, they should feel free to contact you.
-Provide a name – your own or that of your supervisor, along with up-to-date contact information that they can take with them.
+Provide a name, your own or that of your supervisor, along with up-to-date contact information that they can take with them.